nimble-dev/nimbleHMC/joss/paper/paper.md

 As testimony to this, software packages such as
 `Stan` exclusively employ HMC sampling.
-Consequently, such software cannot operate on models containing discrete parameters (upon which HMC cannot operate).
+Consequently, such software cannot operate on models containing discrete parameters (upon which HMC cannot operate), or would require marginalization of the likelihood to remove these discrete dimensions from the sampling problem.
 Models with discrete parameters arise in a range of statistical motifs including hidden Markov models, finite mixture models, and generally in the presence of unobserved categorical data [@bartolucci2022discrete].
 In contrast, other mainstream MCMC packages (`WinBUGS`, `OpenBUGS` and `jags`) can sample discrete parameters, but provide no facilities for HMC sampling.
-This leaves a gap, as there is no support for HMC sampling of hierarchical models that also contain discrete parameters.
+This leaves the use case of HMC sampling of hierarchical models that also contain discrete parameters.

-`nimbleHMC` fills this gap, by providing two HMC samplers that operate inside `nimble`'s MCMC engine.
+`nimbleHMC` accomplishes this, by providing two HMC samplers that operate inside `nimble`'s MCMC engine.
 The base `nimble` package provides a variety of MCMC sampling algorithms, as well as the ability to customize MCMC sampler assignments. `nimbleHMC` augments the set